GrilloPress/blog/source/2023-12-04-get-beyond-the-so-what.html.markdown

 ---

-title: Get beyond the "so what?"
+title: Get beyond the 'so what?'
 date: 2023-12-04 12:47 UTC
 tags: "Design"
 layout: weeknote